 The main result of this paper is the following theorem.

 \begin{theorem} The two posets $\FP$ and $\SC$ are isomorphic. \end{theorem}

-\begin{remark}\rm This is precisely Conjecture 5.2.8 of~\cite{CV10} which answers a question asked by Bacher {\it et al.} in~\cite{BHN97}.
+This is precisely Conjecture 5.2.8 of Caporaso and Viviani~\cite{CV10}, which answers as well a question asked by Bacher, de la Harpe, and Nagnibeda in~\cite{BHN97}.
 The two posets $\FP$ and $\SC$ are the posets $\mathrm{Faces}(\Vor_\Gamma)$ and $\mathcal{OP}_\Gamma$ in the notations of~\cite{CV10} where $G=\Gamma$ is the metric graph with all lengths equal to one.
-The proof of our theorem can be in a very straightforward way extended to general tropical curves, thus, Conjecture 5.2.8 of~\cite{CV10} holds.
+The proof of our theorem can be extended in a straightforward way to more general metric graph, thus, Conjecture 5.2.8 of~\cite{CV10} holds.
 We have presented the proofs in the unweighted case to simplify the presentation.
-Note that Conjecture 5.2.8 of~\cite{CV10} has a second part (explained in Section~\ref{sec:secondpart}): we will establish a precise bijection between the elements of the two posets, from this bijection the second part of the conjecture easily follows. \end{remark}
+Note that Conjecture 5.2.8 of~\cite{CV10} has a second part (explained in Section~\ref{sec:secondpart}): we will establish a precise bijection between the elements of the two posets, from this bijection the second part of the conjecture easily follows.